sparkflows/sparkflows-docs/docs/installation/credential-store/index.rst

 Credential Store
 ================

-Fire Insights enables you to configure Credential Store.
-When creating connections, values like username, password, URL etc. can be fetched from the credential store which has been configured in Fire Insights.
+Sparkflows enables you to configure Credential Store.
+When creating connections, values like username, password, URL etc. can be fetched from the credential store which has been configured in Sparkflows.

-Below are the steps for configuring ``Azure Key Vault`` or ``Local Credential Store`` in Fire Insights.
+Below are the steps for configuring ``Azure Key Vault`` or ``Local Credential Store`` in Sparkflows.

 .. toctree::
    :maxdepth: 1